davidgyoung/davidgyoung.github.io/_posts/2020-04-24-hacking-with-contact-tracing-beacons.md

 Equivalent hacking on iOS is currently impossible -- at least on the transmission side.
 Apple's iOS APIs prevent any 3rd party app from making the phone transmit the kind of advertisement shown in the spec.
 While apps can transmit GATT service advertisements, they can't attach data.
 This is because the `CBAdvertisementDataServiceDataKey` that associates service data to an advertisement is read-only on iOS.
 You simply can't set the data needed to advertise one of these beacons.

 What iOS can do is detect such advertisements with CoreBluetooth -- for now at least.
+(UPDATE 4/30/2020: This no longer works on iOS 13.5 beta 2.
+It works on earlier OS versions.)
 Here's code that shows how you can do that:

 ```
 let exposureNotificationServiceUuid = CBUUID(string: "FD6F")